alibaba/funcraft/README.md

 ACCESS_KEY_SECRET=xxxxxxxxxx
 ```

-It is recommended that put the `.env` file into `.gitignore` to protect your acouunt credentials from leaking into the public network environment.
+It is recommended that add the .env into .gitignore file to prevent your account credentials be checked into code repository.

 ### Configuring Priority